 Thrush Buster - Topical product to treat and prevent hoof scald (between toes).

 ToDay (cephapirin sodium)- Over-the-counter product for mastitis treatment in lactating does.
 Milk out the udder and infuse one tube of To-Day into each teat for three to five consecutive days.
 Use the alcohol wipe provided to clean the teat thoroughly before infusing medication to avoid introducing new bacteria into an already-infected udder.

 Toltrazuril - This is a close "relative" of the very expensive Marquis for treating Coccidiosis.
-I have never used it but am told but several goat producers that they use it quite effectively, dosing one time at 9 cc for goats under six months of age and 12 cc for goats six to twelve months of age.
+I have never used it but am told but several goat producers that they use it quite effectively, dosing one time at one cc per five pounds body weight.
 Currently being bought online from http://www.horsepreprace.com.
 This is not an endorsement of this product or this supplier.

 ToMorrow (cephapirin benzathine)- Over-the-counter treatment for mastitis in dry does.

 Triple Antibiotic Opthalmic Ointment - Vet prescription.
 Use topically to treat Pinkeye, particularly in ulcerated eyes.

 Tylan 200 (tylosin) - Prescription antibiotic for respiratory problems.
 Use 1 cc per 25 lbs. body weight for five consecutive days intramuscularly (IM).
 Keeps best in warm climates when refrigerated.
 The prescription products Nuflor Gold and Excenel RTU are far more effective than Tylan 200.
 I don't use this product.